Department of Fine Arts

 Admission to the Fine Arts Studio program is based on successfully completing:

-Students interested in the Visual Culture program should take VCULT 100/FINE 102 (World Cinema and Visual Culture) and FINE/VCULT 101 (Art History and Visual Culture) plus one other required course from the Visual Culture plans.
-Students may declare a Visual Culture major or minor after successfully completing these requirements.
+Students interested in the Visual Culture program should take VCULT 100/FINE 102 (World Cinema and Visual Culture) and FINE/VCULT 101 (Art History and Visual Culture).
+Students may declare a Visual Culture major or a Visual Culture in a Global Context Minor after successfully completing these requirements.

-If you are interested in transferring from another institution, please review the Undergraduate Advising page for the current policies.
-Contact the Fine Art Undergraduate Studies Coordinator Karin Staley for more information.
+If you are interested in transferring from another institution, please review the Undergraduate Advising page for transfer students for the current policies.

 To enroll at the University of Waterloo as a Mature Student, please read the guidelines at Mature Student Advising.